Mr-Mappie/mappie/README.md

 [![Contributions Welcome](https://img.shields.io/badge/contributions-welcome-green.svg)](https://shields.io/)

 # Mappie
-Mappie is a Kotlin compiler plugin which generates code to simplify developing object mapping code.
+Mappie is a Kotlin Multiplatform compiler plugin which generates code to simplify developing object mapping code.
 Writing object mapping code is often a mind-numbing and error-prone task.
 Reducing this development effort will lead to a more pleasant programming experience, and less risk of bugs.